Kyant0/HCT/README.md

 Another yet high performance HCT color space and dynamic theme library for Android Jetpack Compose.

-Compared to the Google's HCT, the HCT color system has the following advantages:
+Compared to the Google's HCT, the HCT (Kyant) color system has the following advantages:

 - It supports the P3 color space
 - It doesn't have the blue-purple shift issue